 Even still, Chinese visas aren’t exactly easy to come by in the United States.
 A few months prior to my Beijing flight I was told that Chinese visas were actually backed up; and, the US was not likely to issue you your visa for several weeks.
 This meant that the chances of getting the visa were small and even if you did get one, it might take weeks or months to come in.

 It is important to note that most major Chinese cities will give you a short term visa in the airport.
 You cannot travel outside of the city and you cannot stay longer than 72 hours.
-But, if you are work within those limits, then it is a much easier visa process.
+But, if you can work within those limits, then it is a much easier visa process.
 Also, if you are visiting cities like Macau and Hong Kong that function outside the Chinese government, you aren't required to have a visa under 30 days.
 Again, you can’t travel outside of the city without a formal Chinese visa.

 I was staying in Beijing a few hours past the 72 hour visa deadline due to my flight schedule so I was required to get a formal Chinese visa.
 Instead of taking the chance that I wouldn’t get the visa in time if I applied in the US, I opted to apply for a Chinese visa in Japan.
 I had read that Tokyo’s visa process was quite efficient and since traveling in and around Asia is common in Tokyo, it was much easier to get a visa there.
 Whenever you are traveling, you usually have the option to get the visa for another country in a different country to your origin as long as you visit the embassy for which you are trying to obtain a visa for.